efazulkarim/GlamAura/README.md

 ## Features

-- **Next.js**: Efficient, server-side rendered pages along with static site generation capabilities.
+- **Next.js**: Efficient, server-side rendered pages and static site generation capabilities.
 - **Bootstrap**: A powerful front-end framework for faster and easier web development.
 - **Markdown**: Simplify your content management with Markdown formatting.

 ## Demo

-Check out the live demo here: [https://glamaura.me](#)
+Check out the live demo here: [https://glamaura.me]

 ## Getting Started

-Follow these instructions to get your copy of GlamAura up and running on your local machine for development and testing purposes.
+You can follow these instructions to get your copy of GlamAura up and running on your local machine for development and testing purposes.

 ### Prerequisites